Vagif Gurbanov: Major battles

 Gurbanov's first aviation assignment was duty in Shusha, where he operated the first fighter aircraft of the Republic of Azerbaijan for the first time.
-On May 8, 1992 he began military flights over Shusha.
-Low-flying aircraft resulted in damage to aircraft engine.
+On 8 May 1992 he began military flights over Shusha.
+Low-flying aircraft resulted in damage to the aircraft engine.
 The new engine was purchased from the Georgian Vaziani Military Base, sponsored by Surat Huseynov.
-On May 8 and 9, Gurbanov's raid killed 30 soldiers of Armenian armed groups and wounded 120 of them.
-According to Armenians' allegations, all the dead were civilians.
+On 8 and 9 May, Gurbanov's raid killed 30 soldiers of Armenian armed groups and wounded 120 of them.
+According to the Armenians' allegations, all the dead were civilians.

-On May 9, 1992, Vagif Gurbanov attacked an Armenian Yak-40 aircraft flying from Khankendi to Yerevan.
+On 9 May 1992, Gurbanov attacked an Armenian Yak-40 aircraft flying from Khankendi to Yerevan.
 Shooting down aircraft made a safe and emergency landing at Sisian airfield with no fatalities.
-All passengers were evacuated safely and the plane was completely ignited.
-The fire completely destroyed the aircraft.
+All passengers were evacuated safely and the plane was completely ignited and completely destroyed the aircraft.

-On June 12, a Su-25 aircraft operated by Vagif Gurbanov broke down the enemy's defensive line in Shaumyan and resulted in the release of up to 20 settlements from Armenian military units.
+On 12 June, a Su-25 aircraft operated by Gurbanov broke down the enemy's defensive line in Shaumyan and resulted in the release of up to 20 settlements from Armenian military units.

 Gurbanov also participated in the battles around Martuni, the villages of Shosh, and Khramort in the Askeran district, as well as in Chaykand and Ai-Paris.
 As a result, the opposing party suffered heavy losses.